turbot/pipes-docs/docs/using/flowpipe/mods.md

 Choose the **Integration** that hosts the repo for the mod you wish to install, then select the **Mod Repo** from the dropdown list.

 Choose the **Branch or Version Constraint** for the mod.
-Unlike recommended mods which are only updated once a day, custom mods from integrations are updated in Pipes whenever the source repository is modified.
+Unlike recommended mods, which are only updated once a day, custom mods from integrations are updated in Pipes whenever the source repository is modified.

 When finished, click **Install Mod**.